wenjunshao/test-mslearn-knowledge-mining/02-search-skills.md

     - Azure
     - Azure Database for PostgreSQL
 ---

-# Create a stored procedure in Azure Database for PostgreSQL

-In this exercise, you create a couple of stored procedures and execute them.

-## Create the exercise environment

-In this and later exercises, you use a Bicep script to deploy the Azure Database for PostgreSQL - Flexible Server and other resources into your Azure subscription.
-The Bicep scripts are located in the `/Allfiles/Labs/Shared` folder of the GitHub repository you cloned earlier.

 ### Download the exercise files

 If you already cloned the GitHub repository containing the exercise files, *Skip downloading the exercise files*.